SciML/SciMLDocs/docs/src/highlevels/equation_solvers.md

 The well-optimized DifferentialEquations solvers benchmark as some of the fastest implementations of classic algorithms.
-It also includes algorithms from recent research which routinely outperform the "standard" C/Fortran methods, and algorithms optimized for high-precision and HPC applications.
+It also includes algorithms from recent research which routinely outperform the “standard” C/Fortran methods, and algorithms optimized for high-precision and HPC applications.
 Simultaneously, it wraps the classic C/Fortran methods, making it easy to switch over to them whenever necessary.
 Solving differential equations with different methods from